blockchainsllc/smart-contract/README.md

 ## What is it?
 A generic DAO (Decentralized Autonomous Organization) written in Solidity to run on the Ethereum block chain.
-It was designed to enable the IOT slock.it DAO.
-But it can be used to run a generic DAO.

 ## How it works
-The DAO starts with 30 days of crowd funding during which anyone who sends 1 ether to the contract address gets 1 token.
+The DAO starts with a crowd funding period during which anyone who sends ether to the contract address gets token.
 At the end of this period if the amount required is not raised the ether is refunded.
-If the amount required is raised the ether is transfered to the DAO.
+If the amount required is raised the ether will stay in the DAO.

 The DAO then decided what address to send the funds to based upon voting.
 1 token 1 vote.

-Income to the DAO is provided by applications in that pay a free to utalize slock.its infrastructure.
-This income is divided as dividend to token holders.
+Income to the DAO is provided by applications through the work of its service provider.

 Protections have been included to defend against 51% attack.